ybim8719/web3-nft-lucky-dips/README.md

 Please note that gas limit has been increased to support adding of auctions in Interactions.s.sol.

-2. Run the following command to deploy the contract to a test network (given address is the private key of the default account1 created by anvil):
+2. Run the following command to deploy the contract to a test network (<u>the private key given in example is the default account1 created by anvil</u>):

 ```bash
 forge script script/NFT/DeployNFTBoosterAuctions.s.sol --rpc-url http://localhost:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --broadcast